Home

 HR5412

-HR5412 is a double main-sequence star in the constellation of Lupus.
+HR5412 is a double main-sequence star of spectral class B8 in the constellation of Lupus.

 HR5412 visual magnitude is 5.5.
-Because of its reltive faintness, HR5412 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR5412 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 5.5